 - Fun real estate facts

-All of these posts link to a specific lead capture page where potential home buyers can leave their information.
-But we'll talk more about that later.
+All of these posts should link to a specific lead capture page where potential home buyers can leave their informatio, but we'll talk more about that later.

 Why are these frequencies so different?
 Because each social media company's timeline, or stream moves at a different speed.

-Twitter moves the fastest...if you look at a Twitter feed at 9am and then again at 12pm, you'll have completely different information.
-This means that you need to post more often for your message to get out, and you don't have to worry as much about the same people seeing your content multiple times during the day.
+For instance, Twitter's timeline moves the fastest.
+If you look at your Twitter feed at 9am and then again at 12pm, you'll see completely different information.
+This means that you need to post more often on Twitter for your message to get out, but you also don't have to worry as much about the same people seeing your content multiple times during the day.

-This sounds like lots of work, right?
-That's why the best agents hire a social media coordinator to create, design and place these social media campaigns.
+Sounds like lots of work, right?
+That's why top agents hire a social media coordinator to create, design and place these social media campaigns.

 Paid daily social media content

-All of these paid ads generate traffic that's linked to optimized lead capture pages.
+All of these paid ads should generate traffic that's linked to optimized lead capture pages.

-We've talked about lead capture pages, sometimes called landing pages or squeeze pages.
-The best agents know that they need to have these pages to capture the lead.
-If you don't have them, it would be like advertising your phone number on a billboard, but not having caller id on your phone when someone calls!
+Lead capture pages, sometimes called landing pages or squeeze pages should be used to capture information on leads.
+If you don't have one, it's like advertising your phone number on a billboard, but not having caller id on your phone when someone calls.

 Simply having your phone number, an email address or a contact form is not enough.
-The best agents offer something to the people who land on their lead capture pages in exchange for giving their information.
-This is called a squeeze page because its squeezing you to give your information in exchange for something you want.
-It could be as simple as seeing more information about the property, to giving them a local buyers guide, to offering an ebook about real estate investing.
+The best agents offer something to the people who land on their lead capture pages in exchange for their information.
+This is called a squeeze page, because it's squeezing you to give your information in exchange for something you want.
+It could be as simple as seeing more information about the property, or something more like giving them a local buyer's guide.

 You need to make sure that your page is optimized and that it works, or you'll be wasting time and money driving traffic to a page that doesn't do what you need.
-Here's a few examples of pages that we've seen in the wild:
+Here are a few examples of pages that we've seen in the wild:

 Internet leads are a bit different from offline leads, especially if you're pushing content out to them.
-The best agents realize that you may need to follow up with prospects many times before getting into a business relationship with them.
+You may need to follow up with prospects many times before getting into a business relationship with them.

 Sending market updates doesn't work.
-The best agents send short, personalized notes to each lead asking them about how they can help.
+The best agents send short, personalized messages to each individual lead, asking them how they can help.

-You must keep following up with your leads, even for as long as six months or more, before finding success.
+You must keep in touch, stay engaged and continue following up with your leads, before finding success.

 How much does it cost?
 And what does this all get me?

-The best agents invest at least $1000 per month in designing content and lead capture pages, $1000 per month in online advertising, $50-$500 for a CRM to follow up with the leads and $3000+ per month to hire a marketing assistant to create content and manage these leads.
-In total, the best agents are investing at least $5500 per month to take advantage of social media push marketing.
+Many agents invest at least $1000 per month in designing content and lead capture pages, $1000 per month in online advertising, $50-$500 for a CRM to follow up with the leads and $3000+ per month to hire a marketing assistant to create content and manage these leads.
+In total, agents are investing at least $5500 per month to take advantage of social media push marketing.
 We've met with agents who are investing even more, up to $100,000 per month.